openshift-cs/rosaworkshop/rosa-workshop/rosa/16-deploy_ui.md

 For the purposes of this workshop, we'll use the Admin OCM role since we want the simplest and quickest approach.

-### Create and associate OCM role
+### Create and associate an OCM role

-You can copy the command for the Admin OCM Role from that window which will launch interactive mode.
+You can copy the command for the Admin OCM role from that window which will launch interactive mode.
 Or for simplicity switch to your terminal and execute:

 ```
 rosa create ocm-role --mode auto --admin --yes